-As an alternative, there are less complex desktop solutions – a batch printer and a batch converter.
-Both programs are free for non-commercial use.
+As an alternative, there are less complex desktop CAD processing software solutions – a batch printer and a batch converter.
+Both programs have a trial/free version available.

 If there's no need to set up the printing process in real time, you can try a simple application called Print Conductor.
 It can print DWG and DXF files in bulk without any other software plus other CAD formats (SLDDRW, EDRW, and more) with the help of a free CAD viewer.
 Print Conductor is free for personal use and can print CAD drawings in batches with adjustable settings.
 All you've got to do is add multiple DWGs to the list and press a single button.